Information from the CAA and BMFA

 (b) over or within 150 metres of an organised open-air assembly of more than 1,000 persons;

-(c) within 50 metres of any vessel, vehicle or structure which is not under the control of the person in charge of the aircraft; or
+(c) within 50 metres of any vessel, vehicle or structure which is not under the control of the SUA operator or the remote pilot of the aircraft; or

 (d) subject to paragraphs (3) and (4), within 50 metres of any person.